mobgen/halo-documentation/pages/android/api-example/android_awesome_wines.md

 - **HALO Auth API**: to login or create users.
 See also [Auth API](./android_auth_overview.html).
 - **HALO Notification API**: send push notifications.
 See also [Notification API](./android_notifications_overview).

-You can download the source code in the following link: [Awesome wines POC](https://bitbucket.org/fernandosouto/halo-awesome-wines-flutter)

 ### BIDI Codes